Buddy Buddy poster

 Worldbuilding

-Trabucco sets up his sniper position and prepares for the hit.
-Meanwhile, Victor Clooney checks into the adjacent room, despondent over his wife leaving him for Dr. Zuckerbrot, head of a sex clinic.
+Trabucco establishes his setup in the hotel room with a view of the courthouse.
+We see his professional routine and precision.
+Meanwhile, Victor Clooney checks into the adjacent room, clearly despondent over his wife leaving him for Dr. Zuckerbrot, a sex therapy guru.

 4